- Browse Categories

 The final writing tasks in each unit range from writing short essays to more creative approaches, like writing a childhood account or a poem.
 Best, however, is the treatment of idioms – so on the section for topic development, students are asked if they know the meaning of words like chuddies, chutzpah, kushti/cushty, craic/crack, and so on.
 My students really warmed to this in class.

-Altogether, this is a very pleasing addition to the plethora of English language teaching books out there, but one that stands out as it gets students to practise the four skills while getting to grips with the rich and diverse cultural backstory from which the English language has emerged."- English Teaching Professional: July 2013, Issue 87, Ashley Chapman, London, UK
+Altogether, this is a very pleasing addition to the plethora of English language teaching books out there, but one that stands out as it gets students to practise the four skills while getting to grips with the rich and diverse cultural backstory from which the English language has emerged."- Ashley Chapman for English Teaching Professional, Issue 87, July 2013

 "Past Simple introduces British history and culture, and no doubt enthusiasts of the Clil approach to the ELT classroom will find this of immense interest.
 Its 22 chapters fall into two parts: twelve on key episodes or periods of British history, such as the First World War, and ten on significant themes, such as imperialism and the growth of democracy.
 The authors do not state a suitable language level for intended users, but judging by the reading texts and follow-up tasks this would certainly be material for those at or beyond FCE level; that’s B2 on the CEFR or Ielts 6.0.